 Our Evolution Series 400 line is our latest line of cellular GSM wildlife tracking devices.
 In addition to high speed connectivity to over 400 cellular GSM networks around the world, the ES-400 brings a wide suite of sensors, including GPS/GNSS, accelerometer, 9 degrees of freedom IMU (Acceleration, Gyro, and Magnetometer), altimeter, temperature, Activity Index, and more.
 CTT LifeTag and CTT PowerTag devices can be detected and transmitted by our larger transmitters, allowing larger animals to also detect CTT tags on smaller species, and transmit that data with their own.
 All data is viewable in our CTT Data Portal.
 Our cellular GSM products have options for CTT SmartVHF.

-World First: We now offer hybrid Cellular GSM and Satellite products, allowing daily data transmission from anywhere in the world.
+World First: We now offer hybrid Cellular GSM and Satellite products, our Evolution Series 500 (ES-500), allowing daily data transmission from anywhere in the world.
 Our hybrid products contain the same, rich cellular feature set.
 With Argos satellite connectivity, you will always know critical information, both inside and outside of GSM coverage.
 Data can be viewed from both networks inside our CTT Data Portal.
-Our hybrid products have options for SmartVHF as well as LifeTag detection capability.
+Our hybrid products have options for UHF detection capability as well.

 For animals that will not likely venture into GSM service areas, you can depend on our Argos Doppler and Argos-GPS/GNSS products.
 Available at an affordable price, both tags transmit data over the Argos network, directly to our CTT Data Portal.
-Our Argos/GNSS product also has options for SmartVHF.
+Our Argos/GNSS product also has options for UHF radio tracking over the 434MHz frequency.

-Our line of Ultra Long Range (ULR) products feature a groundbreaking, long range, spread spectrum radio technology.
-The CTT ULR system has a similar range to cellular networks, allowing for deployment of receiving networks in remote areas.
-The ULR tags contain all of the same, great features our cellular tags have, including GPS/GNSS, accelerometer, Activity Index and more.
-ULR Base Stations completely automate telemetry.
-They can log to SD cards, send data over the Argos network, or use cellular service, sending data directly to our CTT Data Portal.
-Options such as Argos connectivity, SmartVHF, and LifeTag network capability are also available.
+Our line of UHF products feature a groundbreaking, long range, radio technology.
+The CTT UHF system integrates seamlessly with our SensorStations, allowing for deployment of receiving networks in remote areas, with detection ranges of many kilometers for flying animals, and up to 1.5km for ground-based animals.
+The UHF tags contain all of the same, great features our cellular tags have, including GPS/GNSS, accelerometer, Activity Index and more.
+Our SensorStation base stations completely automate telemetry.
+They can log to on-board memory, send data over the Argos network, or use cellular service, sending data directly to our CTT Data Portal.
+Options such as Argos connectivity are also available.

 We now offer a line of extremely low weight digital radio tag products, with weights as low as 0.4g.
 Each tag contains a unique, digital ID, allowing for extremely accurate detection and automated data collection using our base station technology.
 Field location is accomplished with the CTT Locator.
 LifeTag and PowerTag are detectable by the Motus network.